SirKola22/DIGITAL-SKILLUP-ACADEMY-DSA-Amazon-Procuct-Review-Analysis/README.md

 Each row represents a **unique product**, and aggregated reviewer data is stored in **comma-separated values**.

+## Steps Taken
+First, i started cleaning the data by removing the duplicates on product id using **remove duplicate** under the data tool group
+Secondly, i counted the blanks on the dataset by using the **countblank function** to kow the number of blank cells in the dataset.
+Due to the length of the data in product category, i used text to **columns function** and then delimeter to split the column into four separate columns apart from the major category in the dataset.
 ---

 ##  Analysis Tasks & Key Insights